millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide200.md

 ![](images/200/200.JPG)

-Updated: June 20, 2017
+Updated: June 30, 2017

-## WORK IN PROGRESS

-Lab 200 is not yet ready in this format.

-For now follow pages 4 to 24 of this document: http://www.oracle.com/partners/en/most-popular-resources/journey2-module2-3702610.pdf

     Note: if you are an Oracle employee following the Lab100GSE instructions to use a GSE Deal Server, you can skip this lab and move to lab 300.

 ## Introduction